cobyqa/cobyqa/docs/source/algo/optimize.rst

              been performed.
 -----------  -------------------------------------------------------------------
 8            Occasionally, due to computer rounding errors, the denominator of
-             the updating formula of the KKT matrix of interpolation is zero.
+             the updating formula of the inverse KKT matrix of interpolation is zero.
 It means that the above-mentioned mechanisms deployed to prevent this from happening failed.
 This occurs very rarely.
 -----------  -------------------------------------------------------------------
 9            All variables are fixed by the constraints.
 If such an exit status
              is achieved and if this point is feasible, the optimization